How Much Will My New Home Cost?

 If you’re thinking about building a home, you’ve probably noticed that it’s virtually impossible to answer the question “how much will it cost?”
 Answers will be all over the map, if you get any at all.
-There are four main reasons why construction cost is so hard to nail down and unpredictable:
+There are four main reasons why construction cost is so unpredictable and hard to nail down:

 1. You want a price for something that doesn‘t exist

 The first thing to understand on your journey is that your new home doesn’t exist yet.
 Without a good, detailed set of plans there is literally nothing to estimate.
 The accuracy of your budget has a direct relationship to the level of detail in your plans.
 Concept plans will give you a very rough, concept estimate.
 Plans that include engineering are more accurate, but a true full set of plans also includes details, specifications and interior design.
 Whatever is not found in your plans will remain an unknown; anything that is not addressed, as well as anything it affects, is a change order waiting to happen.

 2. It takes a village

 Making a building takes dozens, if not hundreds, of individual people all doing what they say they’re going to do, when they say they'll do it, and for the price they say they’ll do it for.
 Managing a design and construction project requires an advanced degree in cat herding.
 Some of those people are under the design team‘s, client’s or contractor’s contractual control, while others aren’t under anyone’s control at all.
 And of course we all know that contractual “control” doesn‘t always translate into actual control - people still work at their own pace, with their own schedules and workloads.